Trousez/4-BIT-ALU/docs/ALU_Tri_State_Buffers.md

-## ALU TRI-STATE BUFFERS & Bus Architecture
+## ALU Tri-State Buffers & Bus Architecture

 The Arithmetic Logic Unit (ALU) interfaces with the shared system bus using active-low, open-collector buffers.
 This architecture provides high-impedance isolation when disabled, preventing catastrophic bus contention and ensuring deterministic logic levels across all connected modules.